 Tip: Get a better view of the implementation process by discussing this with potential LMS vendors.
 This will help you compile an LMS implementation checklist that will let you keep track of timelines and any resources you may require.

 When choosing an LMS, be very clear from the outset about what you want.
 This will help you to avoid these common LMS selection mistakes.
 Don’t be seduced by flashy gimmicks.
 At the same time, don’t forget about the importance of engaging your learners.
 After all, no amount of reporting or user segmentation will make your training initiative succeed if nobody wants to use your platform.
+But what happens after you’ve selected an LMS?
+The next step is to have an implementation strategy.
+Check out our 15-Step Guide to LMS Implementation to keep you on the right track!

 Here at Growth Engineering, we live and breathe learner engagement.
 Our learning management system comes packed with powerful features such as gamification, social learning, and customisation.
 This learner-focused approach has helped our clients improve employee, customer and partner performance by as much as 75%.